 3. Recitals Are Re-registration Gold

-Make sure you have blank re-registration forms at the recital just in case people left their forms at home.
+Make sure you have blank re-registration forms at the recital just in case people left their forms at home if you aren’t already including them on your program.

 4. Send an End-Of-Year Email Series